tauri-apps/tauri-docs/docs/api/config.md

 Can be any of the following types:

 - `string`: The entire CSP policy in a single text string.
-- `object`: An object mapping a directive with its sources values as a list of strings.
+- [`CspDirectiveSources`](#cspdirectivesources): An object mapping a directive with its sources values as a list of strings.

 #### CspDirectiveSources